-It is a centre/training provider's responsibility to inform the NCTJ of a candidate's needs concerning reasonable adjustments within one month of registering them on a course and no later than two weeks before the candidate's examination date/end-point assessment submission.
+It is a centre/training provider's responsibility to inform the NCTJ of a candidate's needs concerning reasonable adjustments within one month of registering them on a course and no later than two weeks before the date of the candidate's first examination date/end-point assessment submission.
 Special consideration/deferral requests must be made no later than two days following the date of the examination or end-point assessment submission.
 Centres/training providers must ensure they have the permission of the individual candidate to submit the reasonable adjustment/special consideration request and the required supporting evidence on their behalf.